 |Seminar in Elementary School Mathematics Education|

 Upon admission to the doctoral program, the student is assigned an initial advisor from his or her intended specialization.
 This person is available to discuss initial course selection and provide general advice about the program and specialization.
-After beginning the program and before filing a Program of Studies, the student will seek a permanent major professor from his/her specialization who is eligible to serve in such a capacity.
+After beginning the program and before filing a Plan of Studies, the student will seek a permanent major professor from their specialization who is eligible to serve in such a capacity.
 This permanent advisor may be the initial advisor if the student desires.
 The major professor is also chair of the student’s dissertation committee.

 Selection of the major professor is by mutual consent between the student and the faculty member.
 The student must notify the UEDP in writing when the major professor has been selected.